pacstall/pacstall/README.md

 </p>

 <p align="center"><b>PACSTALL</b></p>
 This is a small project that aims to install dependencies with your package manager then installs the actual package from source.
-I guess one reason you might use it is for those pesky apps that have missing dependencies.
-If you package an app with pacstall, you could link to those deb or rpm files that allow you to install the app.